Anistebbal34/parental-control-extension/README.md

 > ⚠️ This project is evolving and will be fully **open source**.
-Stay tuned for server-side integration and user management.
+Stay tuned for server-side integration and user management (backend is in the testing phase ).

 ---